CervixCheck

 1. What you need to know about preventing cervical cancer (PDF)

-2. Colposcopy videos (below)
+2. Colposcopy videos (see below)

 If it has been two to six weeks since your cervical cancer screening test, you can request your results in one of three ways:

-1. Call CervixCheck toll-free at 1-855-95-CHECK.
+1. Call CervixCheck toll-free at 1-855-952-4325.

 The registry is a confidential record of cervical cancer screening tests and follow-up test results for all Manitobans.
 The registry contains: